 The Role of Acupuncture In IVF Support

 Acupuncture has been used in East Asian countries for over 2000 years to manage health conditions and treat infertility.
 There is growing evidence that combining acupuncture with fertility treatment may offer a higher chance of success.
-A recent study published in Reproductive Biomedicine has shown their findings that are consistent with our clinical results that acupuncture is dosage dependant when it comes to increased pregnancy rates and reduced miscarriages in In Vitro Fertilization (IVF) patients.
+A recent study published in Reproductive Biomedicine has shown their findings consistent with our clinical results that acupuncture is dosage-dependent on increased pregnancy rates and reduced miscarriages in In Vitro Fertilization (IVF) patients.

 Acupuncture for IVF Support

-Couples who have been struggling to conceive a child on their own often seek out IVF treatments because they help to ensure that a woman's egg is fertilised before the embryo transfer takes place.
-This form of fertility and pregnancy treatment is especially helpful in cases when the man has a low sperm count, or the woman has a health condition where she does not ovulate frequently enough.
+Couples who have been struggling to conceive a child on their own often seek out IVF treatments because they help to ensure that a woman's egg fertilisation happens before the embryo transfer takes place.
+This form of fertility and pregnancy treatment is beneficial when the man has a low sperm count, or the woman has a health condition where she does not ovulate frequently enough.

 Can Men Use Acupuncture to Improve Their Fertility Too?